esalcedo1/esalcedo1/README.md

 Machine Learning

 - 💞️ I’m looking to collaborate on ...
-Machine Learning
+Open Data Analyses

 - 📫 How to reach me ...
-Feel free to send me an email at: ethan.salcedo26@gmail.com
+email: ethan.salcedo26@gmail.com

 - 😃 Pronouns: He/Him

-- ⚡️ Fun Fact:
+- ⚡️ Fun fact:
-I am Filipino
+I love learning about food cultures from around the world!

 <!---
 esalcedo1/esalcedo1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.